Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

-\begin{example}[12-satellite MART] Forcing a constellation configuration with 12 satellites, MART retrieves an objective value of $1.39$, corresponding to an ART of \SI{6.95}{min}.
-Figure~\ref{fig:art_a} presents the APC decomposition for the optimal constellation, Fig.~\ref{fig:art_b} the orbital slots distribution in the RAAN versus argument of latitude plane, and Fig.~\ref{fig:art_c} the 3D visualization of the constellation configuration and the target. \end{example}
+\begin{example}[Five-Satellite MART] Given a fixed number of satellites equal to five, the optimal objective value is 6.21, and the runtime is \SI{819.14}{s}, corresponding to an optimal constellation configuration with an ART of \SI{12.43}{min} over Seattle.
+Figure~\ref{fig:art_a} presents the APC decomposition, and Fig.~\ref{fig:art_b} outlines the distribution of the orbital slots in the RAAN versus argument of latitude plane.
+Figure~\ref{fig:art_c} illustrates a 3D visualization of the constellation configuration and the target at the epoch. \end{example}